 Japan's Olympus 'no comment' on FBI probe reports

-Japanese camera maker Olympus on Tuesday declined to comment on media reports that the FBI was investigating a scandal involving a near $700 million advisory fee payment.
+Japanese camera maker Olympus on Tuesday declined to comment on media reports it was being investigated by the FBI over a near $700 million payment in advisory fees.

-The reported US Federal Bureau of Investigation probe comes after shares in the company have plunged, losing around half their value in about two weeks following the ousting of British CEO Michael Woodford.
+The US Federal Bureau of Investigation probe comes after shares in the company have plunged, losing around half their value about two weeks following the ousting of British CEO Michael Woodford.

-Woodford has said he was fired after raising questions about the size of payments made by Olympus in a series of deals between 2006 and 2008.
+Woodford was fired after raising questions about the size of payments made by Olympus in a series of deals between 2006 and 2008.

-Among them was the $1.92 billion acquisition of British medical-instruments company Gyrus Group and the $687 million that Olympus has said it paid to an adviser on the purchase.
+Among them is the $1.92 billion acquisition of British medical-instruments company Gyrus Group and the $687 million paid to an adviser on the purchase.

-Woodford commissioned a report on the deal from accounting firm PricewaterhouseCoopers (PwC) that queried why the payment was so high.
+Woodford had commissioned a report on the deal from accounting firm PricewaterhouseCoopers (PwC) which queried why the payment was so high.

 The fee works out at more than a third of the total purchase price, much higher than the one or two percent normally charged in acquisition deals.